Academic Opportunities

 Intercultural Immersion Experiences

-UW-Eau Claire's Intercultural Immersions Office provides students with short-term experiential opportunities to enhance their cultural, social, and equity awareness through financial support from the University.
+UW-Eau Claire's Intercultural Immersions Office provides students with short-term experiential learning opportunities to enhance their cultural, social, and equity awareness through financial support from the University.
 Immersion programs are guided, critically-reflective, domestic intercultural and international experiences that aim to deepen students' intercultural competence through global engagement, study, and experience.
-Short-term programs (about 30-35 each academic year) take students to various locations within the United States and internationally, led by UW-Eau Claire faculty and staff with curriculum that satisfies UW-Eau Claire's Liberal Education Learning Outcomes.
-As part of the University’s commitment to providing high-impact learning experiences for all students, Blugold Commitment Differential Tuition supports three different categories of intercultural immersion programs by providing funding to decrease student costs and thus increase access to high-impact learning experiences for all students.
-Every UW-Eau Claire full-time undergraduate student is eligible to receive Blugold Commitment funding support for one Immersion experience in each category listed below.
+Short-term programs (about 30 each academic year) take students to various locations within the United States and internationally and are led by UW-Eau Claire faculty and staff with curriculum that satisfies UW-Eau Claire's Liberal Education Learning Outcomes.
+As part of the University’s commitment to providing high-impact learning experiences for all students, financial support is available for three different categories of intercultural immersion programs.
+This funding decreases student costs and thus increases access to high-impact learning experiences for all students.
+Every UW-Eau Claire full-time undergraduate student is eligible to receive funding support for one Immersion experience in each category listed below.
 These categories are:

-1. The Faculty-Led International Immersion Experiences (FLIIE) Program offers short-term (2-6 weeks over Summer or during Winterim) international Immersion programs led by UW-Eau Claire faculty and staff.
+- The Faculty-Led International Immersion Experiences (FLIIE) Program offers short-term (2-5 weeks over Summer or during Winterim) international Immersion programs led by UW-Eau Claire faculty and staff.
 Each program includes pre-experience preparation and orientation, cognitively rigorous in-country experiential learning activities that allow students to immerse themselves into local cultures, and post-experience guidance to bring learning and the application of their experience back to campus.
-All FLIIE programs meet the Responsibility (R2) learning outcome criteria and some FLIIE programs include a service-learning component.
+All FLIIE programs meet the Responsibility (R2) learning outcome criteria.
+Some FLIIE programs also include a service-learning component and / or additional learning outcomes.

-2. The Domestic Intercultural Immersion (DII) Program prepares students to take part in an increasingly diverse and interconnected world by offering short-term programs (1-2 weeks during Fall semester, Winterim, Spring Break, and Summer term) within the United States.
+- The Domestic Intercultural Immersion (DII) Program prepares students to take part in an increasingly diverse and interconnected world by offering short-term programs (1-2 weeks during Fall semester, Winterim, Spring Break, and Summer term) within the United States.
 By engaging firsthand with underrepresented and historically marginalized populations, communities, and environments within the U.S., participants develop new understandings of prevailing power structures and privilege and how these institutions are embedded in race, gender, class, ethnicity, religion, and other forms of identity to help expand students' interpersonal and intercultural skill set and awareness.
-All DII programs meet the Responsibility (R1) learning outcome criteria and some DII programs include a service-learning component.
+All DII programs meet the Responsibility (R1) learning outcome criteria.
+Some DII programs include a service-learning component.

-3. The International Fellows Program (IFP) for Research, Service, and Creative Activity supports international student-faculty collaborative research, creative activity, and research projects.
+- The International Fellows Program (IFP) for Research, Service, and Creative Activity supports international student-faculty collaborative research, creative activity, and research projects.
 This program enhances student research skills and international cultural competency, as well as develops faculty expertise in global research topics.
-Some IFP Immersions include a service-learning component.
+Some IFP Immersions also include a service-learning component.

 For detailed information about each program, visit the website.